Caregiver jobs in Vienna: How to find your dream job in caregiving

 Anna quickly realized that she was "spoilt for choice".
 So she began to think about the options in detail to find out which caregiver job would suit her best.

-However, Anna made her decision after a visit to a bakery: as she was sitting in a Viennese bakery with a coffee and a fresh croissant, she looked out of the window and spotted an elderly lady crossing the street.
+But Anna's decision was made after a visit to a bakery: as she was sitting in a Viennese bakery with a coffee and a fresh croissant, she looked out of the window and spotted an elderly lady crossing the street.
 As she tried to step over the kerb, the lady fell.
-Anna immediately jumped up and rushed to help her.
+Anna immediately jumped up and rushed to her aid.

 A hand marks boxes on a checklist with a red pen.

-To use their dream-job To get closer to her dream job, Anna started by looking at the qualifications required.
+To make your Dreamjob The first step for Anna was to look at the qualifications required.
 These vary depending on the caregiver job in Vienna and individual agreements.
 For most jobs, however, training is required.
 Sometimes, however, it is also possible to work without specific training, for example as a nanny.

 During her research, Anna found that a combination of formal education, professional experience and personal skills is generally in demand.
-Professional qualifications generally include the following training:
+Professional qualifications usually include the following training:

 Childcare: